MatteoCaldana/rust-lbm/README.md

 To verify the correctness of the code we use the following unit tests:
 1. Compare the velocity field of the lid-driven cavity benchmark at the center of the domain with reference data from ["U. Ghia, K. N. Ghia, C. T. Shin, High-Re solutions for incompressible flow using Navier-Stokes equations and multigrid method"](https://www.sciencedirect.com/science/article/pii/0021999182900584).
 2. Run a channel flow simulaiton at low Reynolds (Poiseuille flow) and check the velocity profile at the outlet.
+3. **[WIP]** Computation of drag and lift in the Turek cylinder benchmark CFD case is described in ["Schafer, M., Turek, S. Benchmark Computations of Laminar Flow Around a Cylinder"](https://link.springer.com/chapter/10.1007/978-3-322-89849-4_39).

 ```bash
 cargo test --release